ShakeelRaja/dsc-3-28-04-graph-data-io-codealong/README.md

 ![png](index_files/index_14_0.png)

-Okie so we can see that we have lost our labels i.e. characters names.
+We can see that we have lost our labels i.e. characters names.
 This information needs to be imported from the dataframe and create a label mapping dictionary.
 The `nx.relabel_nodes()` method can be used to remap nodes labels (or any other attributes) as we see below.

 ```python
 # Relabel the graph nodes with column names from dataframe